 On April 11, 2020, the Canadian Government enacted the Canada Emergency Wage Subsidy ("CEWS") under the COVID-19 Economic Response Plan to prevent large layoffs and help employers offset a portion of their employee salaries and wages for a limited period.
-During the year ended December 31, 2020, we recognized \$20.4 million of subsidies under CEWS as an offset to operating expenses.
+During the years ended December 31, 2021 and 2020, we recognized subsidies under the CEWS as offsets to operating expenses of \$5.4 million and \$20.4 million, respectively.